 \subsection{Background assumptions}

 The background rates in KamLAND and SK can be largely affected by the nuclear reactors near the Kamioka mine.
 Reactor $\bar{\nu}_e$ are mainly generated through the beta decays of the fission products of $^{235}$U, $^{238}$U, $^{239}$Pu and $^{241}$Pu in nuclear reactors.
 The Great East Japan Earthquake of 2011 caused numerous reactors in Japan to be shut down, and they have been gradually restarting since 2015.
 A constant monitoring of the situation in Japan's nuclear power plants is being conducted, and backgrounds are being updated.
 Nonetheless, it is difficult to predict when and which reactors will start operation in the future.
 Therefore, we assume different reactor background conditions according to three scenarios: low, medium and high reactor activities.
 The low reactor activity scenario assumes that all reactors in Japan are not in operation.
-For the other two scenarios, reactors near the Kamioka mine (Mihama 3 unit, Ohi 3,\,4 units and Takahama 1,\,2,\,3,\,4 units) are assumed to be operating with a 100\% load factor.
+For the medium reactor activity scenario, reactors near the Kamioka mine (Mihama 3 unit, Ohi 3,\,4 units and Takahama 1,\,2,\,3,\,4 units) are assumed to be operating with a 100\% load factor.
 We note this is close to the situation as of the winter of 2023-2024.
 The high reactor activity scenario assumes the amount of reactor neutrinos is doubled compared to the medium reactor activity scenario.